CV4EcologySchool/snow-Dayz/README.md

 python classifier/predict.py --exp_name [model folder] --images_folder [image folder]
 ```

---'exp_name' folder for CNN model
+- 'exp_name' folder for CNN model
---'images_folder' folder for images that you would like to test the model on.
+- 'images_folder' folder for images that you would like to test the model on.